Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Sparse Grid Experimental Designs

 where $\BFl=(l_1,\ldots,l_d)\in \NatInt^d$ and $\abs{\BFl}=\sum_{j=1}^d l_j$.
 Namely, an SG is the union of multiple lattices.
 We refer to the SGs constructed using the nested sequences in \eqref{eq:dyadic} as the classical SGs.

 \begin{remark} The ``full grid'' that uses the same refinement level $\tau$ for each dimension can be expressed in a form similar to \eqref{eq:SG}:

 where $\norm{\BFl}_\infty = \max(l_1,\ldots,l_d)$.
 Contrasting \eqref{eq:SG} with \eqref{eq:fullgrid} reveals a key reason why SG designs have a much smaller grid size relative to lattice designs of the same refinement level.
-In the SG design \eqref{eq:SG}, the size of each constituent lattice is small, because the refinement level of each dimension cannot be large simultaneously due to the condition $\sum_{j=1}^d l_j \leq \tau+d-1$.
+In the SG design \eqref{eq:SG}, the size of each constituent lattice is small because the refinement level of each dimension cannot be large simultaneously due to the condition $\sum_{j=1}^d l_j \leq \tau+d-1$.
 For instance, if there exists a dimension in which $l_j=\tau$, then $l_{j'}=1$ for all $j'\neq j$. \end{remark}

 \begin{example}[Two-Dimensional Classical Sparse Grids] Assume $d=2$ and $\tau=2$.
-By the definition \eqref{eq:SG}, the level multi-index satisfies $\abs{\BFl}\leq 3$, so the two-dimensional classical SG of level 2 is a union of three smaller lattices with level indices $\BFl \in \{(1,1), (1, 2), (2, 1)\}$, i.e.,
+By the definition \eqref{eq:SG}, the level multi-index satisfies $\abs{\BFl}\leq 3$, so the two-dimensional classical SG of level 2 is a union of three smaller lattices with level indices $\BFl \in \{(1,1), (1, 2), (2, 1)\}$; that is,